isomerpages/govtech-gobusiness/index.md

     - infopic:
         title: Support Schemes for Businesses
         subtitle:
-        description: For assistance on Job Support Scheme<br/>
-        <a herf="https://go.gov.sg/jss">Find Out More</a><br/>
-        For other list of assistance that Government is providing.
+        description: For assistance on Job Support Scheme.<br/><a herf="https://go.gov.sg/jss">Find Out More</a><br/>For other list of assistance that Government is providing.
         button: Find Out More
         url: https://govassist.gobusiness.gov.sg
         image: /images/helpinghands.jpg